RTXteam/PloverDB/README.md

 #### To serve your own KG:

-If you want to serve your own KG instead of the latest 'production' KG2c, follow the same steps as above except also do the following between steps 3 and 4:
+If you want to serve your own KG instead of the latest 'production' KG2c, follow the same steps as above except instead of step 4, do the following:

 1. Put your JSON KG file into `PloverDB/app/`
 1. Update `PloverDB/app/kg_config.json`:
     1. Set `download_latest_kg2c` to `false`
     1. Specify your JSON kg file name under `local_kg_file_name` (e.g., `"my_kg.json"`)
     1. Specify the 'labels' to use for nodes/edges (e.g., `"predicate"` and `"expanded_categories"`)

-And for step 5, the build command is instead simply `docker build -t yourimage .`.

 ### How to test
 To verify that your new service is working, you can run the pytest suite against it: